telekrex/paradise-lost/README.md

 Beelzbub says to Satan: "Won't God see this?
 And revive his armies?"

 Satan does not reply, instead storms towards his legion of fallen angels, grabs a spear and shield and launches into a speech.
 Basically saying "are you with me or have you fallen enough to stay fallen here?"

+And so they rise up, Satan's army.
+They are angel-like in appearance but not in essence.
+Satan's generals take charge, each of them representing a category of sin.

+Generals:
+- Ashtaroth
+- Baalim
+- Thammuz
+- Peor
+- Moloch
+- Osiris
+- Iris
+- Onis
+- Belial (Vanity)

+They blow into great horns, flutes, and other instruments, which echo into the ceilings of Chaos.
+The fallen angels join in Satan's rage, then wait for his command.

+Satan looks at them.
+He stands, watching in pride - but also feels sorry that his followers will forever be in pain.
+He begins to speak, this time between sighs and tears.
+He speaks of a war to defy God and that Chaos will never hold them - and that it will be settled one way or another.

+To this, the army turns to action.
+They begin to dig up the Chaos hills and take gold from the interior of the Earth, to build a palace with.